MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-Objects of type string belonging to the class template basic_string\<char> are not necessarily null terminated.
-The null character ' \0 ' is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
-There is an automatic conversion from **const char**<strong>\*</strong> into strings, but the string class does not provide for automatic conversions from C-style strings to objects of type **basic_string\<char>**.
+Objects of type string belonging to the class template `basic_string<char>` are not necessarily null terminated.
+The null character `' \0 '` is used as a special character in a C-string to mark the end of the string but has no special meaning in an object of type string and may be a part of the string just like any other character.
+There is an automatic conversion from **`const char *`** into strings, but the string class does not provide for automatic conversions from C-style strings to objects of type **`basic_string<char>`**.

 The returned C-style string shouldn't be modified, as this could invalidate the pointer to the string, or deleted, as the string has a limited lifetime and is owned by the class string.